 Janet is survived by her children, Alicia Bair, M.D (Syracuse, NY), Thomas Bair [Jeanie(deceased)](Seattle WA), Andrea Bair (Topeka, KS), Gwendolyn (Wendy) Bair-Loehr [Rob], (Topeka, KS) and Gregory Bair [Marcella] (Kansas City, MO), Stepsons, Thomas Rost, II [Tami](Charleston, SC), F.J.
 Rost (Los Vegas, NV) Miles Rost [Adrienne] (Kansas City, KS) and fifteen Grandchildren.
 She was predeceased by her parents, Hank and Ethel Kesler, her brother James Kesler, and her Sister Jean Kesler.
 Janet was married to Glenn Otis Bair, M.D (1959 – 1973), and Thomas Odell Rost (1980 – 1993).

-A memorial service will be held at a later date, please check back for service details.
+A memorial service will be held at 2:00pm on Saturday, June 12, 2021 at Mount Hope Cemetery, 4700 SW 17th Street, Topeka, Kansas 66604.
+A reception will follow the service.
 The family asks in lieu of flowers that donations be made to, Kansas Ballet Academy, The Topeka Symphony Orchestra, Brewster Place Employee Assistance Fund, and St. Augustine’s Anglican Church.